 In addition, you should wait about 30 minutes after drinking coffee until brushing your teeth again to prevent any irritation from occurring during this sensitive time in recovery.

 If you have a wisdom tooth taken out, it is essential to follow your dentist’s instructions.
 They will tell you when and how much water and food to eat and what kind of medication to take.
+But a standard guideline would be to wait at least 48 hours before consuming a hot coffee drink.

 Your doctor may also give you specific guidelines about drinking coffee, such as only sipping warm liquids for the first 24 hours following surgery because hot beverages like tea and coffee could irritate the surgical site; iced beverages are OK, though – just make sure they’re not too cold.